Mauree Turner: House censure

-On February 28, 2023 the Oklahoma House of Representatives passed H.B.
-2177; the bill would ban gender-affirming medical care for trans children.
-During protests that day, a protestor allegedly tossed water on Representative Bob Ed Culver Jr. and had a physical interaction with an police officer.
-After the altercation, the protestor was locked in Turner's office; The Oklahoma Highway Patrol alleged Turner refused to unlock the office when they communicated with them through the door.
+On February 28, 2023, the Oklahoma House of Representatives passed H.B.
+2177; the bill would ban gender-affirming medical care for transgender children.
+During protests that day, a protester allegedly tossed water on Representative Bob Ed Culver Jr. and had a physical interaction with a police officer.
+After the altercation, the protester was locked in Turner's office; The Oklahoma Highway Patrol alleged Turner refused to unlock the office when they communicated with them through the door.
 On March 7, the Republican-controlled Oklahoma House voted along party lines to censure Representative Turner.
 They were also removed from their committee assignments until a written apology is sent to the Oklahoma Highway Patrol and Speaker Charles McCall.
-Turner denied wrongdoing saying "“I just provide my office as space of grace and love for all the folks in all communities that seek refuge from the hate in this building...
-Trans people don't feel safe here.”
-They also declined to apologize, stating "I think an apology for loving the people of Oklahoma is something that I cannot do.”
-Oklahoma House Democrats criticized the censure because no investigation was done before the censure, Turner had not committed a crime, and because multiple members of the Republican majority currently facing felony indictment have yet to be censured.
+Turner denied wrongdoing saying "I just provide my office as space of grace and love for all the folks in all communities that seek refuge from the hate in this building...
+Trans people don't feel safe here."
+They also declined to apologize, stating "I think an apology for loving the people of Oklahoma is something that I cannot do."
+Oklahoma House Democrats criticized the censure because no investigation was done before the censure, Turner had not committed a crime, and because multiple members of the Republican majority that were facing indictment had yet to be censured.
+The New York Times compared Turner's censure to the Montana House of Representatives censure of Zooey Zephyr, another transgender state lawmaker, who was censured for giving a speech in the Montana chamber for saying supporters of an anti-transgender health bill had "blood on [their] hands" for voting for a bill "tantamount to torture."